New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Peculiar results of MiniBooNE data

 \section{Peculiar results of MiniBooNE data}

-MiniBooNE is a short baseline detector aiming to observe the appearance of $\nu _e$ from the oscillation of $\nu _{\mu}$ in a well constrained background and also of $\bar{\nu} _e$ from $\bar{\nu} _{\mu}$.
-The fit to a standard 2 flavour oscillations is not good, since even the best fit obtained leave a part of the excess not covered.
-Moreover, the best fit is in conflict with some other collaboration results (which ones? describe the conflict).

-The available data release of 2018 described in \cite{Ref.00.01} are accessible from the collaboration website.
-They consist of predicted and observed candidate events in each energy bin from $200MeV$ to $3GeV$ for $\nu _e$ and $\nu _{\mu}$ in neutrino mode and for $\bar{\nu} _e$ and $\bar{\nu} _{\mu}$ in anti-neutrino mode.
-We find also contour points around allowed regions of 1 $\sigma$, 90\% and 99\% confidence level (CL) in the ($sin^2 2\theta$ , $\Delta m^2$) plan.
+MiniBooNE is a short-baseline detector aiming to observe the appearance of $\nu _e$ from the oscillation of $\nu _{\mu}$ in a well constrained background and also of $\bar{\nu} _e$ from $\bar{\nu} _{\mu}$.
+The fit to a standard two-flavor oscillations is not good, since even the best fit leaves part of the excess {between theoretical predictions and experimental measurements}.
+Moreover, the best fit is in conflict with results from other collaborations. {The best combined neutrino oscillation fit occurs at ($\sin^2 (2\theta)$, $\Delta m^2$) = (0.92, 0,041 eV$^2$), as well as at a point within 1$\sigma$ of the best-fit point (0.01, 0,4 eV$^2$).
+And the different confidence contours of MiniBooNE do not match exactly the confidence level limits from the KARMEN and OPERA experiments as shown in Ref.~\refcite{Ref.00.02} plots.} The available data release of 2018 described in Ref.~\refcite{Ref.00.01} and Ref.~\refcite{Ref.00.02} consist of predicted and observed candidate events in each energy bin from 200 MeV to 3 GeV for $\nu _e$ and $\nu _{\mu}$ in neutrino mode and for $\bar{\nu} _e$ and $\bar{\nu} _{\mu}$ in antineutrino mode.
+Contour points are also provided around allowed regions of 1 $\sigma$, 90\% and 99\% confidence level (CL) in the ($\sin^2 2\theta$ , $\Delta m^2$) plan.

-We present in the following a different representation of the data to visualize the peculiarity of the data.
-This representation is not similar to those present in \cite{Ref.00.01}.
-We plot the ratio $R_{Observed/Expected}$ between the observed number of events and the predicted number of a specific neutrino or anti-neutrino flavour in each energy bin.
-The excess of events is the situation where the observed events number is greater than the expected by the theory.
+We present a different {visualization} of the data to {better understand its peculiarities}.
+This representation differ from those present in Ref.~\refcite{Ref.00.01} and Ref.~\refcite{Ref.00.02}.
+We plot the ratio $R_{Observed/Expected}$, defined as the number of observed events over the number of predicted events of a specific neutrino or anti-neutrino flavor in each energy bin.
+An excess of events occurs when the number of observed events exceeds the theoretical expectation.
 It is equivalent to a ratio greater than one in our plots.
-The deficit is the situation where the observed events number is lesser than the expected by the theory.
-It is shown in our plots as a ration less than one.
+The deficit occurs when the number of observed events is less than the theoretical expectation.
+This is shown in our plots as a ration less than one.